-When I first starting blogging three years ago, I didn’t even know what a blog was much less how to start one.
+When I first starting blogging three years ago, I didn’t even know what a blog was much less about how to start one.
 But, over time it became easier and easier.
 I love blogging and sharing my knowledge and projects I’m working on.

 If you have never blogged before, you probably have all the same questions I had: